PACE Fellowship Program

 What is the PACE Fellowship Programs?

 The Personal and Career Experience (PACE) Fellowship program provides AB 540 & CA Dream Act undergraduate students opportunities to participate in an experiential learning opportunity (ELO) on campus that incorporates mentorship, professional and scholastic development with financial aid support.
-Students who participate in the program receive up to a $7,000 scholarship distributed through the Financial Aid Office.
-The PACE Fellowship program follows a cohort-based learning model.
+Students who participate in the program receive a scholarship distributed through the Financial Aid office. up to a $7,200 scholarship distributed through the Financial Aid Office.

 Undocumented Student Services (USS) developed the PACE program in response to the need for inclusive fellowships at UC San Diego.
 "Inclusive Fellowships" (a term coined by Immigrants Rising) for undocumented students are experiential learning opportunities hosted by campus units or departments that provide aid (e.g., stipends, grants, or scholarships) for the participating fellow regardless of the student's immigration status.